DataDog/datadog-lambda-extension/README.md

 ## Testing

-To test a change to the Datadog Lambda Extension in Google Cloud Run:
+To test a change to the Datadog Serverless-Init in Google Cloud Run:

 1. Clone this repo and [the Datadog Agent repo](https://github.com/DataDog/datadog-agent) into the same parent directory.
-2. Run `VERSION=0 SERVERLESS_INIT=true ./scripts/build_binary_and_layer_dockerized.sh` in this repo to build the extension.
+2. Run `VERSION=0 SERVERLESS_INIT=true ./scripts/build_binary_and_layer_dockerized.sh` in this repo to build the serverless-init binary.
 3. Create a "Hello World" serverless application [as described here](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/go).
-4. Follow [the public instructions](https://docs.datadoghq.com/serverless/google_cloud_run) to add the Lambda Extension to your serverless application.
+4. Follow [the public instructions](https://docs.datadoghq.com/serverless/google_cloud_run) to add the Serverless-Init to your serverless application.
 5. Copy the binary file that you built to the same location as your Dockerfile:
 ```
 cp datadog-lambda-extension/.layers/datadog_extension-amd64/extensions/datadog-agent ~/hello-world-app/datadog-init